klimentij/NerdScan/README.md

 - **Overlapping detections**: Use the `--remove-overlaps` flag
 - **Specific photo types not detected**: Customize the text prompt (e.g., for Polaroids: `--text-prompt "a polaroid photo."`)

-## Contributing

-Contributions are welcome!
-Check out the [Contributing Guide](CONTRIBUTING.md) for details on how to:

-- Submit bug reports and feature requests
-- Set up the development environment
-- Submit pull requests

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgements

 - [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) - For the object detection model
 - [HuggingFace Transformers](https://github.com/huggingface/transformers) - For model access
 - [Rich](https://github.com/Textualize/rich) - For beautiful terminal output
-- All contributors and users of NerdScan

-- All contributors and users of NerdScan